appleboy/drone-jenkins/README.md

 ### Authentication

-Jenkins API tokens are recommended for authentication.
+#### Understanding Jenkins Authentication

+Jenkins supports multiple authentication methods for triggering builds.
+This tool supports two approaches:

+**1. API Token Authentication (Recommended)**

+Use Jenkins user credentials with an API token.
+This method:

+- ✅ Works with all Jenkins configurations
+- ✅ Supports CSRF protection (enabled by default in modern Jenkins)
+- ✅ Supports wait mode to monitor build completion
+- ✅ Provides full access to Jenkins API features

 To create an API token:

 1. Log into Jenkins
 2. Click on your username (top right)